TPA: Next Token Probability Attribution for Detecting Hallucinations in RAG: Experiments

 \subsection{Experimental Setup}

-We treat hallucination detection as a supervised binary classification task.
-We employ XGBoost \cite{xgboost} as our classifier, chosen for its efficiency and interpretability on tabular data.
-The input to the classifier is a {126-dimensional syntax-aware feature vector}, constructed by aggregating the 7-source attribution scores across 18 universal POS tags (e.g., NOUN, VERB) defined by SpaCy \cite{spacy}.
-To ensure rigorous evaluation and reproducibility, we implement strict data isolation protocols (e.g., stratified cross-validation) tailored to the data availability of each task.
-See implementation details in Appendix.
+We treat hallucination detection as a supervised binary classification task.\footnote{Code is available at \url{https://github.com/pengqian-lu/TPA}.} We employ an ensemble of 5 XGBoost \cite{xgboost} classifiers initialized with different random seeds.
+The input is a {126-dimensional syntax-aware feature vector}, constructed by aggregating the 7-source attribution scores across 18 universal POS tags (e.g., NOUN, VERB) defined by SpaCy \cite{spacy}.
+For Qwen3-8B \citep{yang2025qwen3}, we generate new responses on RAGTruth's queries and retrieved contexts and use Claude Opus 4.6 as an LLM-as-judge to determine whether each response is hallucinated.
+We validate this judge on RAGTruth's 450 human-annotated Llama2-7B responses, where it attains 0.82 accuracy, 0.83 F1, and 0.64 Cohen's $\kappa$.
+See more implementation details in Appendix~\ref{sec:impl_details}.